 3) Melatonin level- which plays into sleep patterns and mood, with any disruptions your level is unbalanced.

 Although this is overall a basic idea of what S.A.D. means, there is more information out there.
-This also from my personal experience with one example that I provided, to give you somewhat of an idea of what it’s like usually on a daily basis.
+This also is from my personal experience with one example that I provided, to give you somewhat of an idea of what it’s like, usually on a daily basis.